MN2 — All the Taints Discourse

 And what are the defilements to be abandoned by seeing?

-Not understanding what things are fit for attention and what things are unfit for attention, he attends to things unfit for attention and does not attend to things fit for attention.
+Not knowing what things are fit for attention and what things are unfit for attention, he attends to things unfit for attention and does not attend to things fit for attention.

 And what are the things unfit for attention that he attends to?